-The Master of Science in Medical Sciences with a concentration in Molecular, Cellular and Cancer Biology (MCB MS program) is designed for students interested in graduate study and laboratory research in the exciting field of molecular, cellular and cancer biology.
+The MS in Medical Sciences focusing on Molecular and Cellular Biology (MCB MS program) is designed for students interested in graduate studies and laboratory research in the exciting field of molecular, cellular and cancer biology.
 The Department of Anatomy & Cell Biology is a home for interdisciplinary research, which is undergoing rapid growth (https://acb.med.ufl.edu/about-us/).
 Students will acquire cell biology and interdisciplinary research skills to become competitive for research positions in colleges, universities, and companies in the biomedical, biotechnology, pharmaceutical, bio-agricultural, and diagnostics/devices sectors.
 Students will also become competitive for entry to Ph.D. or other professional degree programs, such as MD, DVM or DDS.

 Application Deadline – The MCB MS program admits students each fall semester.
 The application deadline for admission is March 31st.

 GPA – Admission to the UF Graduate School requires (1) a recognized baccalaureate, graduate or professional degree from a regionally accredited US institution or a comparable degree from an international institution and (2) a minimum grade point average (GPA) of B (3.0) calculated from all grades and credits after the semester where the applicant reached 60 semester hours or 90 quarter hours (for applicants with a bachelor degree only).
 The Office of Admissions provides a worksheet for calculation of the upper-level GPA (www.admissions.ufl.edu/pdf/worksheet.pdf).

 GRE – A score on the Graduate Record Exam of 1,000 combined verbal and quantitative for the old scale, and a minimum score of 300 for the new scale.